Clinical Chemistry

 Ruben Yiqi Luo, PhD

-Yiqi Ruben Luo, PhD, DABCC is an assistant professor of pathology at Stanford University and associate director of clinical chemistry laboratory at Stanford Health Care.
-He is dedicated to the innovation of clinical diagnostic technologies, and has pioneered the application of label-free immunoassays and top-down mass spectrometry in clinical chemistry.
+Ruben Y. Luo, PhD, DABCC, FADLM is an Assistant Professor of Pathology at Stanford University and Associate Director of Clinical Chemistry Laboratory at Stanford Health Care.
+He has been dedicated to innovations in translational laboratory medicine: discovery of novel diagnostic markers and innovation of diagnostic technologies.
+His research focuses on (1) discovering the clinical diagnostic value of molecular characteristics of protein biomarkers, and (2) developing high-resolution mass spectrometry and label-free optical sensing technologies for characterization and accurate measurement of biomarkers.
 He completed his clinical chemistry fellowship at University of California San Francisco.
-Before the fellowship, he worked in the clinical diagnostic industry holding multiple managerial positions.
-He received his PhD in chemistry from Stanford University, and BS from Peking University.
+Prior to the fellowship, he had several years of work experience in the clinical diagnostic industry.
+He received his PhD in analytical chemistry from Stanford University, and BS in chemistry from Peking University.

 Run-Zhang Shi, MD, PhD